Mino5531/frac-calc/README.md

 ---

-If you want to use Python 3 then you just have to change this line:
+If you want to use Python 3 then you just have to change the following line:
 ```python
 inList = list(str(raw_input(">")))
 ```